 There are two ways to initiate a consultation with Dr. Mazzara:

 You can provide current X-rays and/or MRIs for a clinical case review with Dr. Mazzara.

 You can schedule an office consultation with Dr. Mazzara.

 What Happens During Rotator Cuff Arthroscopy?

-Rotator cuff arthroscopy is usually done under general anesthesia.
+Rotator cuff arthroscopy is usually done under general anesthesia with a nerve block that numbs the arm for several hours after surgery.
 The patient is placed in the beach chair position (sitting up) by orthopedic shoulder surgeon James Mazzara, MD.
 His team of specialists take great care in positioning the patient correctly for this procedure.
 A series of small incisions are made in the shoulder, just big enough for the instruments.
 Dr. Mazzara then looks inside with the arthroscope and finds the damaged tendon.
 Typically, the torn tendon is sewn back down to the bone, from where it was originally detached.
 Dr. Mazzara will use sutures, sewn through the tendon, and anchors that are attached to the bone to secure the normal position of the tendon.